I have finished staining and varnishing, and it looks quite good. Photo in the next installment.

 Toe pistons

 I have modified the toe piston blocks to make them fit around the expanded expression shoe opening., even managing to add a couple of additional pistons, which was a surprise.
 I have re-fitted the blocks to the organ, but I didn’t think to take a photo of the finished work.
-As a consolation prise, here are some photos of the work in progress.
+As a consolation prize, here are some photos of the work in progress.

 New veneer!Endpiece replaced and padded outBottom piece stripped ready for stain and varnishFinished piece having pistons re-fitted